 On the other hand, no one is designed for every challenge, and not all issues have fast solution.
 Thus, it is critical to know CEOs’ all 6Q instead of IQ, EQ and behavior alone ahead of time, and take early action, from the focus on the big picture, focus on the long term, to team performance management.
 When CEOs can go from good to great, businesses will also get to the next level, and society can also prosper.

 In the meantime, a leader should not just focus on how to be a CEO, but how to be an exceptional CEO.
 The sooner the leader know the gap, the better the leader can prepare self for lasting growth with the right tools instead of IQ, EQ and behavior tools alone.
 That is what set us apart from McKinsey and others.
 How to be a CEO is about not only a CEO, but also a team and a society that a company serves.
 To build great CEOs is one of our efficient ways to bring productivity and happiness to the world, which is our mission and vision.

 About the Author

 Bin Yang is a global CEO adviser and the Managing Director of The Prince Synergy, a leading consulting firm that focuses on building exceptional leaders to strengthen society.
-She authored What Stop Leaders from Good to Great and Identify Your “Missing Software,” Go from Good to Great Efficiently.
+She authored What Stop Leaders from Good to Great,” Go from Good to Great Efficiently.
 If you’d like to learn how to empower yourself beyond IQ and EQ, consider reading the life stories in the book.
 Webinars, free mini assessments and group and individual solutions are also available.
 For more information or to schedule an interview, lecture, or appointment, please contact 310-668-1828.